ntrappe/wi21-cse110-lab4/part1/part1.md

 **Question 16:** *Explain the difference between the == and === operators.* <br/>
 As we mentioned previously, the '==' is called a regular equlity operator.
 When comparing values of different types, it converts values.
 For example, given a bool and a number, the bool is converted to a number and the equality is evaluated for both numbers.
 The '===' is called a struct equality operator.
 It does NOT convert values of different types.
 For the previous example, a bool and number, it would immediately return false because they are of different types and cannot be compared.

+**Question 17:** *From the code snippet below, explain what gets printed and why.* <br/>
+Let's start with line 1: `if (2 == true)`.
+We are using a regular equality operator so it will converted the bool, true, to its respective numeric value, 1.
+So, we are actually asking if `2 == 1`.
+This is always going to be false so we will never enter line 2 `console.log('Hello!');`.
+In line 3, `else if(2)`, we are evaluating a single number.
+As long as this value is NOT 0, null, undefined, NaN, or "", it will be evaluated as true.
+Therefore, we will always go to line 4, `console.log('How are you?');`.
+We will never go into the else case because of line 3.
+To summarize, this code snippet will log "How are you?".